 Key Stage 4

 We believe our curriculum provides an appropriate balance between ‘traditional academic’ subjects and vocational pathways to meet the needs of individual students.
 We firmly believe that students will be successful if they access the right course based on their interest and abilities; and are committed to personalised learning pathways to enable all our young people to achieve.
-All students study GCSE English and Maths and extra support or intervention is provided in these subjects when required.
-Science is compulsory and is worth the equivalent to 2 GCSESs.
-All students study GCSE English Literature as part of their English course.
+All students study GCSE English Language/Literature and Maths.
+Extra support or intervention is provided in these subjects when required.
+Science is compulsory and is worth the equivalent to two GCSESs.
 PE is compulsory for all.

-*The tables below reflect the fortnightly coverage of each subject area.
+The table below reflects the fortnightly coverage of each subject area.